 Choosing to itemize deductions may make sense for you if the total of all your qualified expenses adds up to more than this year’s standard deduction.

 The IRS doesn’t often give you options.
 But it does allow you to choose between taking the standard deduction or the itemized deductions on your income tax return.
+Visit the IRS' website for specifics on the current standard deductions.

 Choosing the standard deduction may make sense for you if you don’t have expenses such as mortgage interest or property taxes.